50 Interesting & Fun Facts About Kentucky State to Discover

 1. Bill Monroe called Kentucky home

-2. It's also called the "Bluegrass State"
+2. Kentucky is called the "Bluegrass State"

-3. Bobby Mackey's Music World is world-famous
+3. Bobby Mackey's Music World in Wilder, KY, is haunted

-4. The state may have invented bourbon
+4. The state is a large producer of bourbon

-5. The Daniel Boone National Forest spans 21 counties
+6. The Daniel Boone National Forest spans 21 counties

-7. The Louisville Slugger Museum & Factory has its birthplace in Kentucky
+8. The Louisville Slugger Museum & Factory has its birthplace in Kentucky

-10. The World Peace Bell holds a world record
+10. The World Peace Bell in Newport, KY, weighs 66,000 pounds

-11. Thomas Edison called Kentucky home
+12. Thomas Edison called Kentucky home

 16. The "Thunder Over Louisville" kicks off the derby

-19. The Mississippi River cuts off part of the state
+20. The Mississippi River cuts off part of the state

 2. Interesting Facts About Kentucky

-1. It's home to Fort Knox
+1. It's home to the "highly secure" Fort Knox

-2. It borders 7 other states
+2. Kentucky borders seven other states

-4. It's the 26th most populated state
+4. It's the 26th most-populated state

-6. Only two cities have over 100 thousand residents
+6. Only two cities in the state have over 100,000 residents

 7. It's actually called the "Commonwealth of Kentucky"

-9. The state gem is the freshwater pearl
+10. The state gem is the freshwater pearl

 3. Weird Facts About Kentucky